 To Make the Dipping Sauce (Tentsuyu)

-- Gather all the ingredients.
+- Gather the sauce ingredients.

-To Prepare the Ingredients
+To Prepare the Vegetables

-- Gather all the ingredients.
+- Gather the vegetables for the tempura.

 - Slice 1 Japanese sweet potato (Satsumaimo) into ¼-inch (6 mm) rounds and soak in water for 15–30 minutes to remove the excess starch.
-Then, pat dry them with paper towels.
+Then, pat dry with paper towels.
+Tip: For crispy tempura, make sure the vegetables are completely dry.
+Excess moisture will make the tempura soggy.

-To Prepare the Oil
+To Heat the Oil

 To Make the Batter